ravern/ravern/content/about.md

 ---
-title: "About Me"
+title: "About"
 ---

-**Hello!
-I'm Ravern.** I'm a software engineer based in Singapore.
+I'm Ravern, a software engineer based in Singapore.

 I'm interested in programming languages, databases and distributed systems.
 I believe that the Internet today leaves much to be desired, so I strive to direct my interests towards building a better one for tomorrow.